mavryk-network/mavryk-protocol/docs/shell/smart_rollup_node.rst

 #.
 First, we explain the execution environment of a WASM kernel: when
    it is parsed, executed, etc.
 #.
-Then, we explain in more details the API at the disposal of WASM
+Then, we explain in more detail the API at the disposal of WASM
    kernel developers.
 #.
 Finally, we demonstrate how Rust in particular can be used to
    implement a WASM kernel.